The Michelle Apartments: Critical response

 For The Globe and Mail, Rick Groen called the film a northern gothic spin on Something Wild, and wrote that "the menace pulls up considerably short of skin-crawling suspense, while the sex lacks any real steam (unless you count a mild flirtation in the laundry room).
 These gaps may well be deliberate - Pozer's idea of comic dissonance - but the yuks just aren't there."
 Jay Stone of the Ottawa Citizen lambasted the film, writing that "This is independent cinema at its worst: self-indulgent, incompetent, charmless, empty.
 Needless to say, taxpayers helped fund it through the Ontario Film Development Corp. and Telefilm Canada.
-If this is the best we can do, maybe it's time to pull the plug and let Disney take over altogether.
+If this is the best we can do, maybe it's time to pull the plug and let Disney take over altogether."
+Brendan Kelly of Variety said the film "covers 'Twin Peaks'-like turf but just doesn't have enough comic smarts".

 Peter Birnie of the Montreal Gazette reviewed the film more favourably, writing that "The Michelle Apartments is unnecessarily busy, especially in cafe scenes cute enough to bounce into a Bounty ad, but there's still strong impetus to Pozer's strange vision.
 Lynne Stopkewich designs a town of Orwellian disproportions, Peter Wunstorf photographs it all in shades of gaudy menace and Mark Korven's music makes this address arch enough to be fun."